About Steve Sanson

 Operation Desert Storm

-MILITARY: Steve proudly served in the United States Marine Corps in 1985 to 1991 on Active Duty and Served in the United States Army in 1992 through 1998 on Active, Reserve, and Inactive Status.
+MILITARY: Steve proudly served Active Duty in the United States Marine Corps from 1985 to 1991, and served in the United States Army from 1992 to 1998 on Active, Reserve, and Inactive Status.
 He served in the Far East, Middle East, and Central America.
-Steve also served in both Operation Desert Shield and Operation Desert Storm and was one of the first US forces to arrive in the Kingdom of Saudi Arabia.
+Steve also served in both Operation Desert Shield and Operation Desert Storm, and was among one of the first US forces to arrive in the Kingdom of Saudi Arabia.
 He has received many service awards including: Letter of Appreciation, Meritorious Mast, Meritorious Unit Commendation, Certificate of

 Steve was victorious in